Gondolin Security Design¶

 - Use

-httpHooks.onRequest/onResponseto log and/or block unexpected paths or methods.
+httpHooks.onRequest/onResponseto log and/or block unexpected paths or methods - For body-aware checks, read from

 - Use